CCM Works for You

 Membership in CCM is an investment with a guaranteed return.
 Our work on the growers’ behalf can be quantified by the amount of savings or gains that our efforts have achieved and by our work to mitigate the negative impacts of legislation and regulations.
 Any way you cut it, CCM efforts result in higher gross revenue per acre.

-Download our Return on Investment Report to learn more about the work we do on behalf of CA citrus growers.
+Download our 2019 Annual Report to learn more about the work we do on behalf of CA citrus growers.

 - The weekly CCM Market Memo provides up-to-date information on market trends and market price data for navel and Valencia oranges, mandarins, and lemons.